LAION-AI/Open-Assistant/README.md

 </h1>

 <blockquote>
 <p>:memo: <strong>NOTE</strong>: OpenAssistant is completed, and the project is now finished.
 Thank you to everyone who contributed!
-Check out our <a href="https://projects.laion.ai/Open-Assistant/blog/2023/10/25/open-assistant-is-completed">blog post</a> for more information.</p>
+Check out our <a href="https://projects.laion.ai/Open-Assistant/blog/2023/10/25/open-assistant-is-completed">blog post</a> for more information.
+The final published oasst2 dataset can be found on HuggingFace at <a href="https://huggingface.co/datasets/OpenAssistant/oasst2">OpenAssistant/oasst2</a></p>
 </blockquote>

 <div align="center">